 Cindy of Curriculum Choice posted a review.
 Here’s a quote: “Transcripts Made Easy is truly easy to understand.
 Even with 120 pages, it’s a fairly quick read, too.
 Janice walks you through, step-by-step, how to simply and effectively keep academic records, how to turn those records into a GPA sheet, how to calculate credits and quality points, making adjustments for AP or college classes and how to make sure you are preparing your student for classes that meet state and college-bound goals.”

-Wendy Walker of The Old Schoolhouse magazine reviewed Transcripts Made Easy, and she writes, “This book is loaded with valuable information: calculating grade point averages, using portfolios, weighting grades, keeping records for special-needs students, recording standardized tests, and scheduling . . .
+Wendy Walker of The Old Schoolhouse magazine reviewed the third edition o Transcripts Made Easy, and she writes, “This book is loaded with valuable information: calculating grade point averages, using portfolios, weighting grades, keeping records for special-needs students, recording standardized tests, and scheduling . . .
 Janice Campbell has a practical way of making paperwork seem manageable and end results appear professional.”

 Larissa McKay posted a helpful review at EclecticHomeschoolOnline, and advises that “you will surely find Transcripts Made Easy to be a worthwhile investment in your future.”